Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching staff

 - Revision of key economic concepts relevant for environmental economics

 - Weekly topics such as valuation of the environment, cost-benefit analysis, water, etc.

 Tietenberg & Lewis Environmental & Natural Resource Economic, 11th edition, Pearson

 - Global perspective, Critical thinking, Ethics, Environmental literacy, Information

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- The aims are to improve your understanding of how and why the market system sometimes fails to allocate some natural and produced resources efficiently and your ability to identify and evaluate the methods available to governments, businesses and households to improve allocative efficiency, while taking wider societal impacts into consideration.
+- improved ability to identify and evaluate the methods available to governments, businesses and households to improve allocative efficiency, while taking wider societal impacts into consideration